WordPress hacked – these two words strike fear and confusion into the hearts of WordPress owners.

 That’s exactly why we recommend that you scan your site using MalCare.

-MalCare offers a complete suite of security features that will scan, clean, and protect your WordPress website from malware attacks by hackers.
+MalCare offers a complete suite of security features that will scan, clean, and protect your WordPress site from malware attacks by hackers.

 With the most advanced learning algorithms to support it, MalCare is by far the best WordPress Security Plugin there is that keeps getting smarter over time.